propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.3.14 =
+* Delete media when properties are permanently deleted.
+Will only delete media that isn't shared with other properties
+* Don't show unsubscribe link in email footer if unsubscribe URL not present

 = 1.3.13 =
 * Added abiltiy to send auto-responder to users making enquiries.
 Includes message and three similar properties.
 Configurable under 'Property Hive > Settings > Emails'